THEME: ETERNAL LIFE ASSURANCE

 7th Sunday of Easter

 Beloved, Jesus did not bequeath to us any material inheritance (e.g. land, house, car), for it could be stolen, misused, destroyed or litigated.
-Rather, he left ETERNAL LIFE, AN EVERLASTING HAPPY LIFE IN HEAVEN as our inheritance!
-And we could say that it was in his priestly prayer at the Last Supper (John 17, from which we took our gospel reading) that Jesus registered us on the ETERNAL LIFE ASSUURANCE POLICY (ELAP).
-Hence, the theme of this message is ‘ETERNAL LIFE ASSURANCE.’
+Rather, he left eternal life, an everlasting happy life in heaven as our inheritance!
+And we could say that it was in his priestly prayer at the Last Supper (John 17, from which we took our gospel reading) that Jesus registered us on the Eternal Life Assurance Policy (ELAP).
+Hence, the theme of this message is ‘Eternal Life Assurance.’

-When one registers with a LIFE ASSURANCE COMPANY, he/she has to indicate the premium of his choice.
-That is, the amount of money to be paid; how often to pay it [monthly, quarterly, annually, etc]; and, the mode of payment [by cash, cheque, bank order, etc].
+When one registers with a life assurance company, he/she has to indicate the premium of his choice.
+That is, the amount of money to be paid; how often (monthly, quarterly, annually, etc.) to pay it; and, the mode of payment (by cash, cheque, bank order, etc.).
 Beloved, in our case, the amount Jesus paid is priceless, the frequency is ‘once and for all,’ and the mode of payment is through his most precious blood.

-PRICELESS: Beloved, if one has to pay a huge sum of money as premium for just the 10, 20 or 30 years after his/her retirement, then the premium sum for ETERNAL or EVERLASTING LIFE is certainly PRICELESS.
-It is an amount no human being can pay, but the good news is Jesus has paid it for us!
+Priceless: Beloved, if one has to pay a huge sum of money as premium for just the 10, 20 or 30 years after his/her retirement, then the premium sum for eternal or everlasting life is certainly priceless.
+It is an amount no human being can pay, but the good news is that Jesus has already paid it for us!

 Eternal happiness in heaven is the ultimate benefit we receive from the ELAP Jesus has registered us on and fully paid for us.
-Some people invest with a life assurance company, but they do not live long enough to enjoy their benefits [they die before retirement], but with ELAP death does not mean forfeiting the benefits, but the beginning of enjoying the ultimate benefit.
+Some people invest with a life assurance company, but they do not live long enough to enjoy their benefits; i.e. they die before their retirement.
+In contrast, with ELAP death does not mean forfeiting the benefits, but the beginning of enjoying the ultimate benefit.

-Others invest in earthly life assurance and they live long enough to enjoy the benefit, but depreciation sets in the longer they live on after retirement; but with what God is offering us through ELAP, the value remains the same for ever because nothing in heaven changes value [it is not like the Ghana Cedi, whose values was promised to be the same but we experience the contrary].
+Others invest in earthly life assurance and they live long enough to enjoy the benefit, but depreciation sets in the longer they live on after retirement; but with what God is offering us through ELAP, the value remains the same forever because nothing in heaven changes value.

 CLAIMING THE BENEFITS